 Clarkson Community Care Center is a small non-profit nursing home located in Clarkson, Nebraska.
-With an overall grade of A+, this facility has the prestigious distinction of being one of the 10 best facilities in Nebraska.
-Based on the data we reviewed, you can not go wrong here.
-Keep reading to see this facility's category ratings, which are also strong.
-It's hard to find any major flaws in this nursing home's profile.
+With an A overall grade, we rated this nursing home in the top fifth of all facilities in the nation.
+Based on the data we reviewed, you can't go wrong with this place.
+Scroll down to see this facility's category grades, which are also strong.
+It would be hard to poke holes in this place's profile.

 Clarkson Community Care Center